devopsdays/devopsdays-web/content/events/2018-wellington/location.md

 +++
 Title = "Location"
 Type = "event"
-Description = "Location for devopsdays Wellington 2018"
+Description = "Location for DevOpsDays Wellington 2018"
 +++

 Watch this space for information about the venue including address, map/direction, parking/transit, and any hotel details.